VKCOM/statshouse/website/docs/tldr.md

 different tag values.
 It does not matter if you write four values or one million values to these rows (it works for _counter_ and _value_ types).
 But if your metric generates **two million rows per second**, they **will likely be sampled**.

+### Why StatsHouse cannot guarantee the absence of sampling

+You can't get rid of sampling in general.
+StatsHouse is designed to work as a communal cluster: the resource is fairly distributed among tenants.

+The resource allocated to a tenant is the fixed percentage of the total resource.
+If the resource in your organization has already been distributed among tenants and there are no new ones, then tenants will not interfere with each other, and it is even possible to empirically [minimize sampling](#how-to-minimize-sampling).

+Upon scaling (when new tenants appear), the actual budget in bytes may decrease.
+To solve this problem in the real organization, one should increase the total budget, i.e., physically scale up the cluster.